deterministic-arts/DartsCLTools/README.md

    the resulting chain.
 For each observer, binds _observer-var_ to that object and evaluates the forms in _body_ like `progn`.

-   If _bindings_ are given, those are also made avaible during each invocation of the body forms.
-The important point is, that the bindings are only established (and their initializer forms are only executed) if there is at least one observer in the chain.
+   If _bindings_ are given, those are also made available during each invocation of the body forms.
+The important point is that the bindings are only established (and their initializer forms are only executed) if there is at least one observer in the chain.
 Also, each initializer form is evaluated at most once.